This article covers how to understand survey results and the different reports available.

 Click into a Factor or Question to see the spread of scores for groups within a particular demographic.
 The spreadchart compares the favorability of the lowest scoring group to favorability of the highest-scoring group within a demographic.
 The larger the spread, the more different the experience groups are having.

-In the example shown, Finance is 41% favorable on the question and is a clear outlier compared to other departments.
+In the example shown, Design is 43% favorable on the question and is a clear outlier compared to other departments.

 The size of the circle corresponds to the size of the group so that you can keep the sample size in mind.
 Remember that if a demographic has only 4 people and 1 person responds ‘neither agree nor disagree,’ their favorability score will be 75%.